Rugsssss/Rugsssss/README.md

 Hi 👋 My name is Rugved Deshmukh
 ================================

-Learning UI/UX Design, Python and HTML5/CSS
 -------------------------------------------

 I started coding back in 2011, with VisualBASIC, moving on to stuff like C++, UE4, and Java.
 I started Python about 3 years ago, and I try to learn a lot using it every day, I'm well versed in various Game Dev utilities and Design utilities, and worked as a freelance video editor for a bit too!
 Still learning, but I'm confident I can handle tasks out of my skill range with ease, working on a few independent projects right now in fact!
 I love anime and gaming tons too!

 * 🌍  I'm based in Bangalore, India
 * ✉️  You can contact me at [rugu9000@gmail.com](mailto:rugu9000@gmail.com)
-* 🧠  I'm learning UI/UX Design and ML in Python
+* 🧠  I'm currently learning ML and Cybersecurity tools.
 * 🤝  I'm open to collaborating on anything, if I find it interesting, I'm down!
 * ⚡  In 2018, I was officially the 4th Best in the World at Microsoft PowerPoint 2016.